Description

 NOTE: These videos and materials were previously released in Roni’s “Chordability” DVD.

-Advanced Harmony for the Jazz Guitarist | |||
+Advanced Harmony for the Jazz Guitarist

-Advanced Harmony for the Jazz Guitarist | 01:17:00 |
+Advanced Harmony for the Jazz Guitarist 01:17:00

 The Half Diminished Sound Class Content | Tom Lippincott

-Half diminished (also known as minor seventh flat five) chords are a familiar structure to most jazz guitarists and occur in many, if not most, standards.
+Half diminished (also known as minor 7th flat five) chords are a familiar structure to most jazz guitarists and occur in many, if not most, standards.
 Even beginning-level players usually know a couple of half diminished voicings to plug in when needed.
 However, because this sound isn’t as common as major, minor, dominant, and even fully diminished chords, jazz guitarists are often not as well-versed with half diminished as with the other sounds.

 Many players who can otherwise improvise and comp comfortably and effortlessly through a tune might stumble when a half diminished chord comes up.
 It’s understandable that we aren’t as familiar with concepts that we don’t use as frequently.

-This class will focus, in detail, on the often ignored, but beautiful and ethereal-sounding half diminished chord.
 First, we will find chord voicings and arpeggios all over the neck with exercises and suggestions for improving fluency.
 Then, we will investigate many different uses of the half diminished sound so that it can be implemented over just about any of the commonly played harmonies in jazz.

 This class will help you become more comfortable soloing and comping on half diminished chords, and it will also give you new ideas for using half diminished chords and arpeggios superimposed over other harmonies to create new and exciting sonorities.